In the Beginning

 Nicholas researched Disney and zeroed in on Walt’s early ambitions as an actor, the nascent showman who would eventually introduce his movies on the big screen, and later the small one—a genial, grandfatherly host who became the greatest brand in entertainment.
 Nicholas says that back-engineering the patient, powerful and persuasive Walt who became the Walt Disney of the holiday hit Saving Mr. Banks (in which 1960s Walt was played by Tom Hanks) is one of the greatest challenges he has faced as an actor.

 But the producers take heart in Walt’s example, by Disney’s famous suggestion that “it’s important to have a good hard failure,” because it takes away the fear of failing and makes eventual success that much sweeter.
-They hope to have Walt Before Mickey in theaters or available through video on demand in June, and say they have distribution lined up with Lionsgate/Summit, which distributes The Hunger Games films.
+They hope to have Walt Before Mickey in theaters or available through video on demand in June.

 Le has let some of that eternal Disney optimism rub off on him as well.